FCRL3: Signalling

 Fc receptor-like protein 3 has a role in regulation in both innate and adaptive signalling pathways in association with other signalling molecules.
 It contains both an activation (ITAM-like) and an inhibitory (ITIM) motif in its cytoplasmic region, pointing to its dual-regulatory potential.
 FCRL3 is capable of associating with intracellular signalling molecules including Syk, Zap-70, SHP-1, and SHP-2.

 Activation properties of FCRL3 were observed in relation to TLR9-mediated signalling.
 FCRL3 engagement with receptor-specific monoclonal antibodies (mAbs) augmented TLR9-mediated blood B cell survival, proliferation and activation.
 It led to improved expression of activation markers CD25, CD86 and HLA-DR on cell surface via CpG-mediated NFκB and MAPK pathways activation.
 Expression of CD54 and CD80 was not significantly altered by this ligation.
 CpG signalling could potentially enhance differentiation of B cells into Ig-secreting plasma cells.
 But, FCRL3 ligation with mAbs halted differentiation of antibody secreting plasma B cells by inhibiting B-lymphocyte-induced maturation protein 1 (BLIMP1) expression via Erk signalling pathway.

 Inhibitory role of FCRL3 has been described in its negative regulation of B-cell receptor (BCR) signalling.
 Co-ligation of FCRL3 with BCR facilitates SHP-1 and SHP-2 recruitment via its intracellular ITIM motif.
-This leads to inhibition of Syk kinase and PLCγ2 phopshorylation, which suppresses downstream calcium signalling and apoptosis.
+This leads to inhibition of Syk kinase and PLCγ2 phosphorylation, which suppresses downstream calcium signalling and apoptosis.